MillionConcepts/pdr/README.md

 consistency.
 We plan to deprecate this behavior in the future.

 #### Lazy loading
-If you call `pdr.Data.read` on a data file rather than a label file, or if you pass it the `lazy=True` argument, it will only load data objects from the individual file you passed -- and it will load no data objects, simply the label, if you pass a detached label file with `lazy=True`.
-You can load other objects later by using the `load` method, like `data.load("IMAGE")`.
-You might want to do this for a variety of reasons, but one common use case is loading products that have multiple large files (like Chandrayaan-1 M3 L1B and L2 products).
+`pdr.Data.read` has lazy loading as default and will only load data objects from a file when that object is referenced.
+For example, calling data.IMAGE will load the IMAGE object at that time.
+You can alternatively load objects by using the `load` method, like `data.load("IMAGE")` with which you can also pass the `all` to load all data objects, like `data.load('all')`.
+This is useful for a variety of reasons, but one common use case is loading products that have multiple large files (like Chandrayaan-1 M3 L1B and L2 products).
 It is likely that in many cases you will only want to reference one or two of those files, and not waste time and memory loading all of them on initialization.

 #### Missing files
 If a file referenced by a label is missing, *pdr* will throw warnings and